Online Giant Amazon Debuts First Ohio Store

 Cincinnati—Seattle-based Amazon, the largest Internet-based retailer in the U.S. has opened a new staffed package pickup point near the University of Cincinnati.
 This is the first brick-and-mortar Amazon location in The Buckeye State.

-Amazon’s new location encompasses 2,363 square feet of space and resembles other recently opened university convenience stores such as Amazon@Purdue and Amazon@UMass (University of Massachusetts at Amherst), as well as future stores at the University of California at Berkeley, University of California at Santa Barbara and University of Pennsylvania.
+Amazon’s new location encompasses 2,363 square feet of space and resembles other recently opened university convenience stores such as [email protected] and [email protected] (University of Massachusetts at Amherst), as well as future stores at the University of California at Berkeley, University of California at Santa Barbara and University of Pennsylvania.

 The orders are placed online through Amazon Student and the buyer receives a text or email notification when their package arrives.
 This is especially convenient for students who live in dorms or apartments where receiving packages often poses a challenge.
 Furthermore, through urban distribution centers, Amazon is increasing its visibility among the student demographic that mostly resorts to online shopping.